MikroElektronika/mikrosdk_click_v2/clicks/uv5/details.md

 ## Example Description

-> This example demonstrates the use of UV 5 click board by measuring the light irradiance of the UVA, UVB and UVC.
+> This example demonstrates the use of UV 5 Click board by measuring the light irradiance of the UVA, UVB and UVC.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver, and performs the click default configuration.
+> Initializes the driver, and performs the Click default configuration.

 ```c